strands-project/strands_3d_mapping/ekz-public-lib/README.txt

 	Example for registering data provided in .png files sequentially using a Map3D object using ORB features and AICK with bag of words.
 Input:
-	a path to a folder where png files with the correct names are located
+	a path to a folder where png files with the correct names are located a path+fileprefix to a folder where a pre trained bag of words model is located
 Output:
 	.pcd file of aligned data
 USAGE: